Your Complete Guide to Last Mile Logistics

 The cost of returning it to the depot, re-routing it the next day, and potentially having to contact the customer all eat into the profit margins of the products being delivered, often absorbing every last bit of it.

-The Importance of Last Mile Logistics
+5 Key Components of Successful Last Mile Logistics

 First and foremost, getting goods delivered as promised is the core of a last mile service.
 And to do that, you need to have either a reliable fleet or a contract with a 3PL with one.